spiceai/cookbook/guides/security-analyzer/README.md

 Let's break down these configuration choices:

-- `refresh_mode: append` optimizes for real-time log ingestion
+- `refresh_mode: append` optimizes for real-time log ingestion by only appending new data based on the `time_column`
 - `refresh_check_interval: 5s` provides near-real-time analysis
 - `retention_period: 30d` keeps a month of history for pattern analysis